 This article provides information about the different aspects of server configuration.
 To configure virtual machines for backup, you:

-- Register your Hyper-V host
+- Register your vCenter server or your ESXi host

 Phoenix allows you to group virtual machines for better management.
 For example, you can group all virtual machines with Linux guest operating system.

 Backup policy in Phoenix defines:

 - When Phoenix should execute a backup job for a server

 - Bandwidth available for the proxy to execute a backup job.

 - The retention period that specifies for how long Phoenix retains a snapshot.
 After a backup job completes, a snapshot of the virtual machine is created.
 Retention specifies the period for which a snapshot is retained.